pmsmm/Telephone-Exchange-Interaction/README.md

 - > COM:START;ID:123456789

-This command will then print in the Serial Monitor the solution of the game which then needs to be introduced using the keypad.
-If the introduced code is correct then the following message will appear in the serial monitor:
+Once all the wires are correctly connected the following message will appear on the Arduino IDE Serial Monitor:

 - > COM:INTERACTION_SOLVED;MSG:User Connected Wires Correctly;PNT:750